isetareh/cpp-project/README.md

   # Vector Implementation Performance Comparison

 ## Overview
 This project compares the performance of two custom vector implementations in C++.
 The first implementation uses a single pointer for internal storage, while the second uses a double pointer.
-The comparison involves inserting and removing elements using both vector implementations and measuring the time taken for these operations.
+The comparison involves inserting and removing elements using both vector implementations and measuring the time taken for these operations in milliseconds.

 ## Components
 - **SinglePointerVector**: A vector implementation using a single pointer for internal storage.
 - **DoublePointerVector**: A vector implementation using a double pointer for internal storage.
-- **main.cpp**: Main file that includes both vector classes and performs the performance comparison.
+- **main.cpp**: Main file that includes both vector classes and does the performance comparison.

+## Details
+Both vectros instantiate with 100 shape objects that each allocate one megabyte worth of data.
+Then the program performs 10 insertion operations at the first index of the vector(which is the most costly insertion operation).
+The same process happens with the remove function at index zero(which again is the most costly remove operation).

 ## One of my test example:
 ![res](Part1/result1.png)
+results are compiled for windows(vs code)

 The vector that made by double pointer is working faster than the other one.

 # part2:
 # Geometric and Physical Calculation Headers